 What to do: While not ideal, recruiters won’t write you off.
-Call up the organisation and let them know your estimated time of arrival.
+Call up the organisation and let them know the time that you will likely reach the interview.
 Explain your reason for being late, sounding apologetic as you do so.
 It’s better for employers to know in advance that you will be a few minutes late to stop them from sitting around, wondering whether you’re even going to show up.
 They’re human too and understand that sometimes circumstances are beyond our control.

 Nightmare interview scenario two: feeling ill

-You might have had too much to drink the night before, eaten a dodgy Nando’s or just caught a bad flu.
+You might have had too much to drink during your weekly catch-up with friends, eaten a dodgy Nando’s takeaway or just caught a bad flu.

 What to do: If you begin to feel sick mid-answer, politely excuse yourself and explain that you are not feeling well.
 It would be smart to have some paracetamol on hand that you could take quickly before the interview.
 This should help with everything from nausea to headaches and get you through the next couple of hours.
 If you are seriously sick, try to rearrange the interview.
-Employers don't want you to vomit on them or infect them.
-It’s much safer, both for them and yourself, to wait a few days until you are feeling better.
+Employers don't want to see you vomit all over your bedroom carpet or, if your interview is in-person, to worry about getting infected.
+It’s the sensible option, both for them and yourself, to wait a few days until you are feeling better.

 Nightmare interview scenario three: dealing with a rude interviewer

 Some people just love power trips.
 Although these cases are rare, you might be unlucky enough to have an interviewer whose sole purpose is to intimidate you.
 Some people recall being given five seconds to answer impossible maths questions, while it seems that others were asked to interview simply to be criticised for 20 minutes.